juanca/blog/articles/react-component-architecture.md

 }
 ```

-For the purposes of the requirements, this is a complete solution (albeit a good one).
+For the purposes of the requirements, this is a complete solution -- albeit a good one.
-Any improvements and changes to the `TextField` will need manual labor to propagate the same to the `MoneyTextField`.
-As long as someone is dedicating time to normalize all components, this is a doable approach.
+This is not a scalable approach as it takes a lot of manual effort to normalize all components (i.e. changes to either component will require changes to the other component).
-On the other hand, this is not a scalable approach -- each additional component just increases the on-boarding process for a contributor.
+Each additional component just increases the on-boarding process for a contributor.

-Another naive approach is a configurable approach with the original `TextField` source:
+Another naive approach is configurable functionality with the original `PresentationalTextField` source:

 ```javascript
 function PresentationalTextField (props) {